-- 1. Associate the reaction package with an appropriate thermodynamic property package. - 2.
-Define the basis of the reaction terms for the reaction package. - 3.
-Define the rate-based reactions of interest in the system. - 4.
+- 1. Choose a base set of units of measurement for the property package. - 2.
+Associate the reaction package with an appropriate thermodynamic property package.
+The thermodynamic property package must use the same set of base units of measurement, - 3.
+Define the basis of the reaction terms for the reaction package. - 4.
+Define the rate-based reactions of interest in the system. - 5.
 Define the equilibrium-based reactions of interest in the system.
 Nore that phase equilibrium is generally handled in the thermodynamic property package.